laurencw348/applewebsite/documents/design-journey.md

 ### User Testing Plan (Final Submission)
 > Plan out your user testing tasks before doing your user testing.
 These must be actual user testing tasks. **Tasks are not questions!**
 > These should be the same tasks from round 1.
+I decided to replace Task 1 from the first round of testing to a new task.
+This is because my user tests did not yield very useful information from this task.

-1. 1.
-You are at the Apple Festival and realise that you lost your bag.
+1. You are at the Apple Festival and realise that you lost your bag.
 You want to find someone to contact so they can help you find your belongings.

 2. You are at the Apple Festival and want to find out when your favorite band, 'Rock Around', is playing.

 3. You are deciding whether to attend the Apple Festival and want to find out whether the festival sells food that meets your dietary requirements.

-4. You are going to visiting Ithaca for the weekend and plan to arrive on September 24th at around 3pm.
-Identify whether you will be able to attend the festival.

 ### User 3 - Testing Notes (Final Submission)
 > When conducting user testing, you should take notes during the test.
 Place your notes here.

-TODO
+Task 3: The user spends a few seconds looking at the navigation bar.
+User then says 'Go go things to buy I guess?'.
+User then takes a minute to read the sidebar.
+User says: 'I'm celiac, so I would call the AppleFest and ask if they have any food for me'.
+User then asks to scroll down.
+User asks to click on the Apple Cider Donuts.
+After the click doesn't navigate anywhere, user asks to keep scrolling.
+User then says 'Yeah I would call them.'

+Task 2: User asks to go to 'Things to Do' page.

+Task 1: User asks to go to the 'Directions and Parking' page.
+User asks to keep scrolling down.
+User then says 'Oh there.
+I would probably call or go to the office'.

 ### User 3 (Final Submission)